 Every worker in California has the right to fair wages, proper breaks, and legal protections.
 If your employer withholds payment, violates hour laws, or retaliates against you, you have the right to fight back.

-The law is on your side—workers can recover unpaid wages, hold employers accountable, and receive additional compensation for damages and distress.
+The law is on your side—workers can recover unpaid wages, hold employers accountable, and receive additional compensation for damages through various penalty provisions under California law.

 If you suspect wage theft or have been denied overtime wages, take action now.
 Keeping detailed records and seeking legal guidance is essential to filing a successful claim.
-There are strict time penalties for filing an hour claim, so acting quickly is crucial.
+With the 3-year statute of limitations for most wage claims, acting quickly is crucial.

 At Labor Law Advocates, our employment attorneys work on a contingency fee basis, meaning you don’t pay unless we win your case.
 Contact us, and let us fight for your fair compensation and hold your employer accountable.